iann0036/cfnfmt/README.md

 #### key-indent-level

 An integer representing the number of spaces to indent map/object keys at.
-Lists / sequences are not affected by this setting.
+Lists/sequences are not affected by this setting.

 #### section-order